ILightThings/ISO-of-doom-2022/README.md

 ### Transfering of files and configs

 In my scenario, I needed to transfer an openVPN configuration that will be used to connect back to my openVPN server.
-If you need a quick way of setting up a vpn server and client config, use [this]([GitHub - angristan/openvpn-install: Set up your own OpenVPN server on Debian, Ubuntu, Fedora, CentOS or Arch Linux.](https://github.com/angristan/openvpn-install)).
+If you need a quick way of setting up a vpn server and client config, use [this](https://github.com/angristan/openvpn-install).
 The only change I would advise you make is changing ``/etc/openvpn/server.conf`` to allow multiple connections using the same key/cert.
 As multiple computer will be using the file we are about to transfer over.